mongodb-developer/AtlasForms/README.md

 ## Known BUGS to fix

+   - - Edit/Select contents, press delete (Empty field) - doesn't work, have to replace with a space.
+   - Enter Jaws in movies title, change to Airbnb & Jaws value is in neighbourhood owner!
-   - Last listview column needs to fill to end.
+   - Last listview column should to fill to end.
    - Do we handle arrays of non string scalarrs? - test that and fix as required
-   - Edit/Select contents, press delete (Empty field) - doesn't work, have to replace with a space.
-   - Enter Jaws in movies title, change to Airbnb & Jaws value is in neighbourhood owner!

 ## Work in Progress / TODO / Ideas